Travel Mermaid

 They grow everything from mangos to kaffir lime trees, Thai eggplants and an array of Southeast Asian herbs, veggies and fruit.
 The setting is intimate and al-fresco in the lush Oak Beach area just outside of Port Douglas.
 They also offer private or group Thai cooking classes for those keen to up-skill and have some fun.

-To bring some of their kitchen magic into town, Oak K&G have recently branched out into Port Douglas and opened a Southeast Asian restaurant called Jungle Fowl which is highly rated.
+To bring some of their kitchen magic into town, Oak K&G has recently branched out into Port Douglas and opened a Southeast Asian restaurant called Jungle Fowl, which is highly rated.

 ◇ Oak Kitchen & Garden ~ for more details or to see their menu, head to their website or read their reviews.